Troubleshoot event transmission issues from a data source

 Windows user: Connect to your Citrix Virtual Apps and Desktops and Citrix DaaS using Citrix Workspace app for Windows 1907 or later.

-Mac user: Connect to your Citrix Virtual Apps and Desktops and Citrix DaaS using Citrix Workspace app for Mac 1910.2 or later.
+Mac user: Connect to your Citrix Virtual Apps and Desktops and Citrix DaaS using the Citrix Workspace app for Mac 1910.2 or later.

 Check 7- Are the user events appearing on the self-service search page in Analytics?